openharmony/docs/en/application-dev/reference/apis/js-apis-reminderAgent.md

 addNotificationSlot(slot: NotificationSlot): Promise&lt;void&gt;

-Adds a reminder notification slot.
+Adds a notification slot.
 This API uses a promise to return the result.

 **System capability**: SystemCapability.Notification.ReminderAgent